baillel/rotonde-arduino-neopixel/README.md

-# Neopixel Ring to display temperature
+# Neopixel Ring to display temperature with Arduino

 ## Serial control